c0d3x-software/react-away/docs/reference/syncing.md

 | fetching | client to server request-response | fetch API |
 | eventing | server to client request-response | EventSource class |

-Reactful uses **syncher library** (`experimental`), that improves fetch with SWR support, brings a fluent facade to EventSource, and implements an object mapping to RESTful APIs.
+React Away uses **syncher library** (`experimental`), that improves fetch with SWR support, brings a fluent facade to EventSource, and implements an object mapping to RESTful APIs.

 ## FETCH+ SWR